Skip to main content

 StageDescription

-Delete ViewDrops the existing Work view from target environment
+Delete ViewDrops the existing Work view from the target Environment

 Persistent Stage

-The Coalesce Persistent Stage Nodes element, serving as an intermediary object, is frequently utilized to maintain data persistence across multiple execution cycles.
+The Persistent Stage Node serves as an intermediary object and is commonly used to persist data across multiple execution cycles.

 It plays a crucial role in tracking the historical changes of columns linked to business keys.